jaspector

 A permit is required before constructing, enlarging, altering, repairing, moving, demolishing, or changing occupancy of a building or structure, or installing, enlarging, altering, repairing, removing, converting, or replacing regulated electrical, gas, mechanical, or plumbing systems, unless the work is specifically exempt.

-Typical processing time is Not publicly posted as a fixed countywide timeframe; timing varies by project scope, completeness, and required reviews..
+Building permit processing times in unincorporated Sacramento County, CA typically run Not publicly posted as a fixed countywide timeframe; timing varies by project scope, completeness, and required reviews..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Residential work listed in County handout GI-21 under CRC Section R105.2(A), including one-story detached accessory structures up to 200 square feet when the County conditions are met; Fences not over 7 feet high; Swings and other playground equipment not exceeding 12 feet in height from adjacent grade; Certain animal shelters for livestock and residential pets when County size, height, utility, and use limitations are met; Certain agricultural buildings may qualify for an exempt building permit under County code if parcel zoning, acreage, size, and use criteria are met; Other exempt work identified by CBC/CRC Section 105.2 and County amendments.
+Not all construction work requires a permit in unincorporated Sacramento County, CA. The following work is generally exempt: Residential work listed in County handout GI-21 under CRC Section R105.2(A), including one-story detached accessory structures up to 200 square feet when the County conditions are met; Fences not over 7 feet high; Swings and other playground equipment not exceeding 12 feet in height from adjacent grade; Certain animal shelters for livestock and residential pets when County size, height, utility, and use limitations are met; Certain agricultural buildings may qualify for an exempt building permit under County code if parcel zoning, acreage, size, and use criteria are met; Other exempt work identified by CBC/CRC Section 105.2 and County amendments.
 Note: Permit exemptions do not authorize work that violates technical codes or any other applicable law or ordinance.
 Separate grading, zoning, environmental, flood, easement, fire, utility, or other approvals may still apply.
+When in doubt, confirm with the local building department before starting work.